mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 );

-const root = ReactDOM.createRoot(document.getElementById("root")); // Create a React root where our app will be rendered
+const root = ReactDOM.createRoot(document.getElementById("root")); // Creates a React root where our app will be rendered.

-root.render(heading); // Render the heading element into the root
+root.render(heading); // Renders the heading element into the root

-console.log(heading); // Log the React element object to the console (it returns a plain JS object)
+console.log(heading); // Logs the React element object to the console (it returns a plain JS object)

 ```